GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Endpoint Name | Short Description |
 -----|-----------------
-Submit Subaward Report (Contracts)     | Can be used to submit Subaward Reports for reporting on one or more Contracts.
+Submit Subaward Report (Contracts)     | Used to submit Subaward Reports for reporting on one or more Contracts.
-Submit Subaward Report (Grants)     | Can be used to submit Subaward Reports for reporting on one or more Grants.
+Submit Subaward Report (Grants)     | Used to submit Subaward Reports for reporting on one or more Grants.
-Update Subaward Report (Contracts)     | Can be used to update one or more previously published Subaward Reports for Contracts.
+Update Subaward Report (Contracts)     | Used to update one or more previously published Subaward Reports for Contracts.
-Update Subaward Report (Grants)     | Can be used to update one or more previously published Subaward Reports for Grants.
+Update Subaward Report (Grants)     | Used to update one or more previously published Subaward Reports for Grants.
-Delete Subaward Report (Contracts)     | Can be used to delete one or more previously published Subaward Reports for Contracts.
+Delete Subaward Report (Contracts)     | Used to delete one or more previously published Subaward Reports for Contracts.
-Delete Subaward Report (Grants)     | Can be used to delete one or more previously published Subaward Reports for Grants.
+Delete Subaward Report (Grants)     | Used to delete one or more previously published Subaward Reports for Grants.
-Get Subaward Report (Contracts)     | Can be used to get one or more previously published Subaward Reports for Contracts.
+Get Subaward Report (Contracts)     | Used to get one or more previously published Subaward Reports for Contracts.
-Get Subaward Report (Grants)     | Can be used to get one or more previously published Subaward Reports for Grants.
+Get Subaward Report (Grants)     | Used to get one or more previously published Subaward Reports for Grants.

 The following section describes each of the above endpoints in detail.